informer.yaml

 filter:

-region: $user.custom.region # User only sees their region
+region: $user.custom.region # Users only see their region

-sales_rep: $user.username # User only sees their own records
+sales_rep: $user.username # Users only see their own records

 Filters are injected server-side into every search request.
 The app code doesn't need to handle filtering — it's automatic and tamper-proof.